Togohogo1-Archive/joshgone-music/docs/additional.md

 Applying a specific filter affects all subsequent songs until a new filter is applied.

+The filter for the current song cannot be changed while the song is playing.

 Here is a table of the currently available filters:

 |Filter name | Description |